xebia-functional/scala-days-ios/README.md

 Once the dependencies are downloaded Cocoapods will create a workspace file.
 Use the workspace to open the project in Xcode instead of the project file.

-As this project uses Crashlytics, Localytics and Google Analytics, an external plist file (*SDExternalKeys.plist*) is used to contain the API keys for those services.
+As this project uses Crashlytics, Localytics and Google Analytics, an external plist file (*SDExternalKeys.plist*) is used to store the API keys for those services.
 It's not mandatory, but needed if you want to use your own keys.

 ## Push Notifications